LassoSoft/LassoGuide/lasso_guide_source/operations/encryption.rst

    parameters, a string to be encrypted and a ``-seed`` keyword with the key or password for the encryption.
 It returns an encrypted bytes object.

    The BlowFish methods are not binary-safe.
-The output of the tag will be truncated after the first null character.
-It is necessary to use `encode_base64`, `encode_hex`, or `encode_utf8` prior to encrypting data that might contain binary characters using these methods.
+The output of the method will be truncated after the first null character.
+It is necessary to use `encode_base64`, `encode_hex`, or `encode_utf8` prior to encrypting data that might contain binary characters using this method.

 .. method:: decrypt_blowfish(ciphertext, -seed::string)

-   Decrypts a string encrypted using the industry standard BlowFish algorithm.
+   Decrypts a byte stream encrypted using the industry standard BlowFish algorithm.
+Accepts two parameters, a byte stream to be decrypted and a ``-seed`` keyword parameter with the key or password for the decryption.
-   Accepts two parameters, a string to be decrypted and a ``-seed`` keyword parameter with the key or password for the decryption.
    Returns a decrypted bytes object.

 .. method:: encrypt_md5(data::bytes)::string
 .. method:: encrypt_md5(data::any)::string

    Encrypts a string using the one-way MD5 hash algorithm.
 Accepts one parameter, the data to be encrypted.
-Returns a fixed-size hash value in hexadecimal.
+Returns a fixed-size hash value in hexadecimal as a string.

 .. method:: encrypt_hmac(\
       -password, \